xzec/hours-counter/README.md

 ## Hours counter

-Helps with counting working hours formatted in very opinionated way.
+Counts working hours formatted in a very opinionated way.

 ## Prerequisites
-- `deno` installed
+- `deno` installed,
-- Deno extension for your code editor installed and enabled for this project
+- Deno extension for your code editor installed and enabled for this project.

 ## Run
 ```shell